ethanpailes/debug-here/README.md

 only do it if it is not convenient to launch the program in question from the terminal.

-### Isn't Python Slick?

-Python is my goto scripting language, and by far my favorite thing about the language is `pdb`, the debugger that lives in its standard library.
-My development workflow for python involves writing the script up to the point where I no longer know the APIs that I need to use, then dropping a `pdb.set_trace()` call into my code and running it.
-Python automatically drops me into a full REPL with all the program state to that point just lying around.
-I poke around for a bit, then write the next chunk of code.
-You might call this debugger driven development.
-When I'm debugging python I do something similar by inserting `pdb.set_trace()` directly into my code wherever something seems interesting.
-It's the single most ergonomic language or ecosystem feature that I've ever used.

 ### Making getting to the debugger easier in rust

-`rust-gdb` isn't yet powerful enough to support the sort of debugger driven development that I love to use in Python, but it's not that hard to reduce the amount of effort required to enter a debugger.
-This crate just automates the process of convincing your program to wait around for a debugger to attach to it.
+This crate automates the process of convincing your program to wait around for a debugger to attach to it.
 Entering the debugger should be just as easy as writing a `println!` statement.
 This crate makes it so.

-### What about visual debuggers?

-Some people love visual debuggers, and if you are one of them thats great!
-`Right click > Add breakpoint` is pretty fast.
-If you are a visual debugger kind of person, this crate probably isn't for you.
-Personally, I've never used a visual gdb wrapper that I was able to fully trust.
-I've even had enough bad experiences with TUI mode that I now prefer just the plain old command line interface.

 ## Usage

+### Linux Specific Setup

+If you are using linux, you need to install the debugger wrapper (which is called `debug-here-gdb-wrapper` for historical reasons).
-First, you need the `debug-here` gdb wrapper installed.
-Not all terminal emulators allow you to pass extra arguments to the program you invoke as your shell, so `debug-here-gdb-wrapper` will arrange for `rust-gdb` to execute all the right gdb commands.
+Not all terminal emulators allow you to pass extra arguments to the program you invoke as your shell, so `debug-here-gdb-wrapper` will arrange for your debugger backend to execute all the right commands.

 ```
 cargo install debug-here-gdb-wrapper
 ```

+# General Setup

 Now you can add debug-here to the dependencies of a crate you want to work on.